bhugh/android-auto-brightness/Readme.md

-Simple Auto Brightness - a small app to automatically adjust the Android display brightness.
+Simple Auto Brightness - a small, simple app to automatically adjust the Android display brightness.

 Available as a self-standing Android app OR as a Tasker project.